goosetea04/gustisuperstore/README.md

  	3. Add 5 views to view the added objects in HTML, XML, JSON, XML by ID, and JSON by ID formats and create the URLS for each of them

-		The HTML view was created in the previous step, but what about the others?
-For XML, I navigated back to the `views.py` file, imported the necessary components, and created a new function called `show_xml` with a `request` parameter.
+		- I navigated back to the `views.py` file, imported the necessary components, and created a new function called `show_xml` with a `request` parameter.
 After that, I added a return statement to provide the response as an XML format.
 Moving on to the `urls.py` file, I imported this function and included it in the `urlpatterns` to ensure it is correctly routed in the URL.

-		I followed a similar process for handling JSON, with the only difference being the function name.
+		- I followed a similar process for handling JSON, with the only difference being the function name.
 As for handling ID formats, it largely mirrors the previous steps.
 However, I adjusted the `data` variable to retrieve information based on a specific ID using `Product.objects.filter(pk=id)`.
 This enables the ability to search for items using an ID address.

 	4. Access the five URLs in point 2 using Postman, take screenshots of the results in Postman, and add them to README.md.